DugongBioinformatics/DugongRepository/GUI/CirComPara/XFCE4/README.md

 To simulate the reproducibility and replicability of the CirComPara pipeline after its implementation in Dugong, we have created different virtual machines in [VirtualBox](https://www.virtualbox.org/) and [CloudatCost Hosting](http://cloudatcost.com/).

+For the simulations the following operating systems were used for the virtual machines:

+- Ubuntu Server (CloudatCost)
+- CentOS (CloudatCost)
+- Ubuntu (VirtualBox)
+- Fedora (VirtualBox)
+- Arch Linux (VirtualBox)
+- Windows (VirtualBox)

+We make available in a virtual drive the OVA images created by VirtualBox, except for Windows due to Microsoft license issues.
+These images can be found [here](https://mega.nz/#F!cPhDUTTT!pXZy-CtLEvR4wx0uqpeqWQ).

+Note: The images are large in size because they have all the standard Docker installation and containers for the DugongGUI, DugongCMD and Dugong-CirComPara pre-installed.

-- Video from a CircRNA analysis using the CirComPara tool on an Ubuntu Server with a DugongGUI container installed.
+Below we provide a video from a CircRNA analysis using the CirComPara tool on an Ubuntu Server of CloudatCost with a DugongGUI container installed.
 The video presents a complete implementation of CirComPara with the test data provided by the authors and their expected results:

 [![Watch the video](https://raw.githubusercontent.com/DugongBioinformatics/dugongbioinformatics.github.io/master/.misc/Screenshot%20from%202017-08-01%2004-41-23.png)](https://www.youtube.com/watch?v=8FlvmERIKJI)